bspence7337/bSpenceSecurity/_posts/2017-08-15-Sticky-Links.md

 # Intro
 As a user in a corporate environment, what is one of the first things you do?
 After you get some coffee and have a chat with your co-workers about the latest news or some semi-personal event from the night before.. you log in.
 A good blue team will be looking to make sure when you log in there isn't some type of malware set up with persistence to run before you even hear that catchy windows logon tune.
 With programs like <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns" title="autoruns">autoruns</a> and well crafted detection methods from just about every security vendor, it is very likely a redteamer will get caught trying to drop persistence in the known and obvious locations.

+## Disclaimer
+As I introduce this concept, I apologize if anyone has already explored this method and might think I am blatantly plagurizing their work, I swear it is not my style.

 ## User-Drive Persistence
 I've seen several different methods of persistence that redteamers (and blackhats) often use to repop a shell on a device that gets shutdown everyday and rebooted the next morning.
 Senspost's @_staaldraad has a handy tool I was introduced to at Blackhat called "Outlook Ruler".
 The original concept was once you had credz you could set up an outlook rule to pop a shell whenever needed by sending a triggered email that would delete itself and run a payload via an external webdev share.
 Genius!
 Subj: "bSpence love his shells"